Azure/RGCOPY/rgcopy-docu.md

 **`deleteSnapshots`**| Same parameter as in **Copy Mode**.
 This are described in section [Cost Efficiency](./rgcopy-docu.md#Cost-Efficiency).
 **`setVmSize`**<BR>**`setDiskSize`**<BR>**`setDiskTier`**<BR>**`setDiskCaching`**<BR>**`setDiskSku`**<BR>**`setAcceleratedNetworking`**|Same parameters as in **Copy Mode**.
 They are described in section [Resource Configuration Parameters](./rgcopy-docu.md#Resource-Configuration-Parameters).
 Be aware that these parameters only have an impact on the created ARM template.
 The ARM template is not deployed.
 Properties are not changed in the source RG when using these parameters in **Archive Mode**

 In Archive Mode all disks are copied, including detached disks.
-However, in this mode you cannot copy or convert **Ultra SSD disks** or **NetApp volumes**.
-You should use parameter `skipVMs` for VMs that have an Ultra SSD disk. parameter `skipDisks` is not allowed in Archive Mode.
+However, in this mode you cannot copy **NetApp volumes**.
+Parameter `skipDisks` is not allowed in Archive Mode.
 Once parameter `skipVMs` is set, detached disks are not copied (unless you set parameter `copyDetachedDisks`).
-For archiving **Ultra SSD disks** or **NetApp volumes**, you might create a copy of the source RG using parameters `createDisks` and `createVolumes` in RGCOPY **Copy Mode** first.
-Hereby you can convert them to Premium Storage.
-In a next step, you can use **Archive Mode** for creating a backup of the just created resource group.

 <div style="page-break-after: always"></div>

 ***
 ## Update Mode